goshiphq/goship-cms/content/blog/getting-started-with-dropshipping.md

 ### Flexible operations

 Running a dropshipping business offers work flexibility.
-As long as you have a stable internet connection, you can successfully get in touch with suppliers and customers to run your business.
+As long as you have a stable internet connection, you can successfully get in touch with suppliers and customers to control your business.

 ### Low overhead costs